TOMToolkit/tom_base/docs/observing/index.rst

   ../api/tom_observations/views

-:doc:`Customizing OCS Facility and Forms <customize_ocs_facility>` - Learn how to customize an OCS facility and observation forms to add new fields and behaviour.
+:doc:`Customizing an OCS Facility and its Forms <customize_ocs_facility>` - Learn how to customize an `Observatory Control System <https://observatorycontrolsystem.github.io/>`_ facility and its observation forms to add new fields and behaviour.

 `Programmatically Submitting Observations <../common/scripts.html#creating-observations-programmatically>`__